Learning in Discounted-cost and Average-cost Mean-field Games: Introduction

 \section{Introduction}

-We consider learning approximate Nash equilibria in stochastic dynamic games with a large number of identical agents in a mean-field interaction.
-Studying the infinite-population limit of the problem is a common method for studying these game models.
-This is equivalent to considering mean-field games (MFG), which were introduced by Huang, Malham\'{e}, and Caines \cite{HuMaCa06}, and Lasry and Lions \cite{LaLi07} to prove the existence of approximate Nash equilibria for continuous-time differential games with a large number of agents interacting via a mean-field term.
+We consider learning approximate Nash equilibria in discrete-time stochastic dynamic games with a large population of identical agents in a mean-field interaction.
+The usual approach to analyse these game models is to study the infinite-population limit of the problem.
+This idea was utilized in the works of \cite{HuMaCa06}, \cite{LaLi07}, where mean-field games (MFGs) were introduced to obtain an approximate Nash equilibria for continuous-time differential games with a large number of agents interacting via a mean-field term (i.e., the empirical distribution of the local states).
+For studies of continuous-time mean-field games with various models and cost functions, see \cite{HuCaMa07,TeZhBa14,Hua10,BeFrPh13,Ca11,CaDe13,GoSa14,MoBa16}.

-In mean-field games, a generic agent solves a Markov decision process (MDP) with a constraint on the distribution of the state at each time step.
-The mean-field equilibrium, which consists of a policy and a state measure, is the concept of equilibrium in the infinite-population limit.
-This pair must satisfy the Nash certainty equivalence (NCE) principle \cite{HuMaCa06}, which states that the policy should be optimal under a given state measure and that when the generic agent applies this policy, the resulting distribution of the agent's state is the same as the state measure.
-The mean-field equilibrium is obtained in the continuous-time setting by solving a Fokker-Planck equation that evolves forward in time and a Hamilton-Jacobi-Bellman equation that evolves backward in time.
+Our goal in this paper is to learn approximate Nash equilibria for a class of stochastic dynamic games by considering stationary mean-field games in the infinite population limit.
+In particular, we establish an algorithm to learn \emph{stationary} or \emph{oblivious} mean-field equilibrium (see \cite{WeBeRo05,WeBeRo08}) in the infinite population limit and make use of the learned equilibrium in the finite agent setting as an approximate Nash equilibrium.

-When the number of agents is large enough, one can prove that the policy in mean-field equilibrium is an approximate Nash equilibrium for a finite-agent setting under mild assumptions.
-For studies of continuous-time mean-field games with various models and cost functions, such as games with major-minor players, risk-sensitive games, games with Markov jump parameters, and LQG games, see \cite{HuCaMa07,TeZhBa14,Hua10,BeFrPh13,Ca11,CaDe13,GoSa14,MoBa16}.
+In stationary mean-field games, a generic agent competes against a stationary mean-field term that time-homogeneously models the collective behaviour of other agents (\cite{WeBeRo05}), and therefore solves a Markov decision process (MDP) with a constraint on the stationary distribution of the state.
+The stationary mean-field equilibrium, which consists of a policy and a state measure, is the concept of equilibrium in the infinite-population limit.
+This pair must satisfy the Nash certainty equivalence (NCE) principle (\cite{HuMaCa06}), which states that the policy should be optimal under a given state measure, and when the generic agent applies this policy the resulting stationary distribution of the agent's state must be the same as the state measure.
+The existence of stationary mean-field equilibrium can be established via Kakutani's fixed point theorem under quite mild assumptions.
+Furthermore, it can be shown that when the number of agents is large enough, the policy in stationary mean-field equilibrium is an approximate Nash equilibrium for a finite-agent setting (\cite{AdJoWe15}).